JudiniLabs/code-gpt-docs/docs/intro.md

 ### Welcome to our tutorial on utilizing CodeGPT in Visual Studio Code!

- CodeGPT is a powerful extension harnessing the capabilities of Large Language Models (LLMs) to boost your programming tasks using AI.
+ CodeGPT is a powerful agnostic extension harnessing the capabilities of Large Language Models (LLMs) to boost your programming tasks using AI.

 :::info